klevu/feed/README.md

 > :warning: **Please note that these examples contain partial data**, focusing only on the particular scenario being highlighted.
 For example some of them do not include required fields such as &lt;id/&gt;, so please cross-reference them with the XSD Schema.

-# Not yet supported

-As mentioned at the top of this document, the Klevu Feed is in beta phase, and while we are making our best efforts to ensure all of the information provided is accurate, there may be some discrepancies.

-> :warning: **The following features are not yet supported**, but are included in the XSD Schema and Sample XML file as they may be coming soon as part of the beta period.

-- **Custom Record Types are not supported**, for example ACME_RECIPE or ACME_SHOP.
-Currently only KLEVU_PRODUCT, KLEVU_CATEGORY and KLEVU_CMS are supported.
-- **Group-currency price fallback to the base additional currency is not supported**.
-Please specify &lt;price/&gt; and &lt;sale_price/&gt; for all groups and currencies, even if they do not differ for that particular group.